-At present, you will not need a Green Card for any trips you have planned, which end with your return before 11pm on 31st January 2020.
+At present, you will not need a Green Card for any trips you have planned, which end with your return on or before 31st December 2020.

 However, if the UK leaves the EU with no deal, then Green Cards may be required for EU travel on or beyond the date of the agreement.